Arcee

-Arcee is the name of several fictional characters in the Transformers franchise.
-Arcee has been depicted as female Autobots, usually pink or blue in color.
-Being the most famous of the Female Autobots, she has made more appearances and has had several more incarnations than any other female Transformer.
-Originally she turned into a car, however, later incarnations have turned into motorcycles.
+Arcee is a robot character in the Transformers franchise, an Autobot usually pink or blue in color.
+She has made more appearances and has had several more incarnations than any other female Transformer.
 Arcee's design, alternate mode, and personality vary depending on continuity.
-Usually colored pink and white, she has also been depicted as a blue-colored character, and Botcon storyline saw her reformatted into a Maximal spider.

 Transformers: Generation 1

 Arcee is a female Autobot warrior who turns into a pink convertible.
 She was voiced by Susan Blu.